 Package unit: Not used on homes as often as it is on commercial buildings.
 A package unit contains both the condensing unit and air handling unit on one large enclosure.
 They are made with no heat, with electric heat, as a heat pump or with gas heat.

 Photo-hydro-ionization: The most effective method of disinfection a building or home envelope.
-Produces oxidizing plasma which travels throughout the entire envelope.
+Produces peroxides which travel throughout the entire envelope.
 Often used in hospitals and subways as well as homes.

 Squirrel cage: An oddly shaped wheel that is driven by a motor.
 Curved blades pull air into and then force it out of the blower assembly.